bgraedel/arcos-gui/docs/Installation.md

 # Installation

-To use this plugin, if not installed, first install napari with [pip]:
+If napari is not yet installed, install it with [pip]:

 ```
 pip install napari[all]
 ```

-It is better to do this in a freshly created virtual environment to avoid dependency issues.
+It is better to do this in a new virtual environment to avoid dependency issues.

 If you don't have python or [pip][] installed checkout [anaconda][]/[miniconda][] or this [Python installation guide][] which can guide you through the process.